-The Applicants hereby seek an order (the "Order") from the U.S. Securities and Exchange Commission (the "Commission") (i) pursuant to Section 6(c) of the 1940 Act, for an exemption from Sections 18(a)(2), 18(c) and 18(i) of the 1940 Act, (ii) pursuant to Sections 6(c) and 23(c) of the 1940 Act and exemption from Rule 23c-3 under the 1940 Act and (iii) pursuant to Section 17(d) of the 1940 Act and Rule 17d-1 under the 1940 Act to permit the Initial Funds to issue multiple classes of shares ("Shares") and to impose early withdrawal charges ("EWCs") and asset-based distribution and/or service fees with respect to certain classes.
+The Applicants hereby seek an order (the "Order") from the U.S. Securities and Exchange Commission (the "Commission") (i) pursuant to Section 6(c) of the Investment Company Act of 1940, as amended (the "1940 Act"), for an exemption from Sections 18(a)(2), 18(c) and 18(i) of the 1940 Act, (ii) pursuant to Sections 6(c) and 23(c) of the 1940 Act and Rule 17d-1 under the 1940 Act to permit the Initial Fund to issue multiple classes of shares ("Shares") and to impose early withdrawal charges ("EWCs") and asset-based distribution and/or service fees with respect to certain classes.

-Applicants request that the Order also apply to any continuously offered registered closed-end management investment company that has been previously organized or that may be organized in the future for which anthe Adviser or any entity controlling, controlled by, or under common control with the Adviser, or any successor in interest to any such entity, 2 acts as investment adviser and which operates as an interval fund pursuant to Rule 23c-3 under the 1940 Act or provides periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the
+Applicants request that the Order also apply to any continuously offered registered closed-end management investment company that has been previously organized or that may be organized in the future for which the Adviser or any entity controlling, controlled by, or under common control with the Adviser, or any successor in interest to any such entity, acts as investment adviser and which operates as an interval fund pursuant to Rule 23c-3 under the 1940 Act or provides periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Exchange Act (each, a "Future Fund," and together with the Initial Fund, the "Funds").
+Any of the Funds relying on this relief in the future will do so in compliance with the terms and conditions of this application (the "Application").
+Applicants represent that each entity presently intending to rely on the requested relief is listed as an Applicant.

-1 As used in this Application, "Shares" includes any other equivalent designation of a proportionate ownership interest of EPEIT and EPIIF the Initial Fund (or any other registered closed-end management investment company relying on the requested order).
+&lt;sup>1 As used in this Application, "Shares" includes any other equivalent designation of a proportionate ownership interest of the Initial Fund (or any other registered closed-end management investment company relying on the requested order).